Abigail Ratchford Sets Instagram On Fire In Sheer Bra And Leggings Combo

 “You’re so beautiful,” another infatuated fan wrote.

-Although some of the fans managed the find the words to show their admiration, others depended on flurries of emoji to express their feelings.
+Although some admirers managed to find the right words to show their admiration, others depended on flurries of emoji to express their feelings.

-Abigail got similar comments when she recently posted an up-close photo of her cleavage.
-In the Instagram photo, the 27-year-old is rocking what looks like a purple-and-blue bra.
+Abigail got similar comments when she recently posted a close-up photo of her cleavage.
+In said Instagram photo, the 27-year-old is rocking what looks like a purple-and-blue bra.
 However, it’s hard to confirm this because her decolletage dominates the image.

 “Not sure if I love this pic or I look absolutely terrified,” she wrote in the caption.
 “For now it will do.”